junghan0611/spacemacs/layers/+lang/php/README.md

     [phpactor.el](https://github.com/emacs-php/phpactor.el).
 To ensure
     that the phpactor package is intact, just run
-    `M-x phpactor-install-or-update` and the package itself will make sure that you\'re good to go.
+    `M-x phpactor-install-or-update` and the package itself will make sure that you're good to go.

 3. Debugging